9 mins read

 Conclusion

-This accounting model supports compliance with laws and standards, while building trust among stakeholders.
-For regulators, it provides a clear audit trail; for businesses, it offers a scalable, cost‑effective path to circularity; for consumers, it signals that environmental claims are backed by real data.
+This accounting model supports compliance with laws and standards while building trust among stakeholders.
+For regulators, it provides a clear audit trail (for example, the EU’s forthcoming Union Database will log every batch of sustainable fuel to prevent double counting); for businesses, it offers a scalable, cost-effective path to circularity; for consumers, it signals that environmental claims are backed by real data.
+In short, mass balance is a key enabler of the circular economy and the renewable energy transition – a transparent bridge from today’s mixed material flows toward a fully sustainable future.

-Curious about how mass balance can work for your business?
-We’re here to help you navigate the details and put the right systems in place.
-Reach out anytime, our team is ready to walk you through the steps.
+Our team is here to help navigate the details and put the right systems in place.
+Reach out – we’re ready to walk you through implementing mass balance and achieving verifiable sustainability claims for your products.